ecordell/pymacaroons/README.md

 v = Verifier()

 # General caveats are verified by arbitrary functions
-# that return false if the caveat is not met
+# that return True only if the caveat is understood and met
-# and true if it is met or not understood
 def picture_access_validator(predicate):
     # in this case, predicate = 'picture_id = bobs_cool_cat.jpg'
     if predicate.split(' = ')[0] != 'picture_id':